 - Salt – This ingredient is super important!
 We need to balance all those sweet ingredients with a little salt.

-- Powdered Sugar – Optional, but highly recommended.
-It helps to give the butter a thicker yet soft and spreadable consistency.
+- Powdered Sugar – This helps to give the butter a thicker yet soft and spreadable consistency.

+Yep, only 1 step.
+It doesn’t get much easier than this!
 Using a hand mixer or stand mixer, beat all of the ingredients together until smooth and combined.
-Serve immediately or refrigerate until you need it.
-I keep it in the fridge for up to 2 weeks.
+Serve immediately or refrigerate for up to 2 weeks.

-Note: You absolutely want to serve it at room temperature.
+Note: You absolutely should serve this butter at room temperature.
 If it’s not already softened, I recommend removing it from the fridge 1-2 hours before you need it to allow it to soften.